EslamEmara/EDFScheduler/README.md

 *xTaskPeriodicCreate()
 <br />
 <br />
-usual as xTaskCreate but with additional perimeter to initialize the period of the task being called.
+usual as xTaskCreate but with additional parameter to initialize the period of the task being called.